eharada/Data_Viz_Deception_Project/README.md

 ![image](https://user-images.githubusercontent.com/32119820/32258671-1f45e044-be79-11e7-9222-a2d767fec4e9.png)

 However, Thiago’s generalizations may give the audience a wrong impression as it is looking too broadly.
-His visuals only focus on the number of reported cases rather than confirmed cases.
-However, reported cases is not completely accurate as there could be those who feel they have Zika but are actually experiencing a different virus.
-If that is the case, the total number of reported cases does not get updated with the new reduced number.
+His visuals only focus on  reported cases rather than confirmed cases.
+However, reported cases are not completely accurate as there could be people who feel they have Zika but are actually experiencing a different virus.
+If that is the case, the total number of reported cases does not get updated after with the new reduced number.

-It will be important to validate the fact that Zika isn't getting worse as this is was a rising concern in 2016.
+It will be important to validate the fact that Zika isn't getting worse as this was a rising concern in 2016.
 Women who contract the virus will have pregnancy complications and newborns will have birth defects.
-Therefore, if we are able to show that Zika isn't getting worse, then United States can focus their efforts on other diseases that are affecting its citizens on a higher basis.
+Therefore, if we are able to show that Zika isn't getting worse, then United States can focus their efforts on other diseases that are affecting its citizens.

 Instead of looking at only the reported cases, we should also look at confirmed cases to see the total number has a positive trend.
-If confirmed cases aren't increasing as quickly as Thiago's chart, then there is no need to spend more money on Zika.
-In addition, wthe focus will be on the United States as I am making the assumption that our audience is only those who are living in the United States or one of its territories.
+If confirmed cases aren't increasing as quickly as Thiago's chart suggests, there is no need to spend more money on Zika.
+In addition, the focus will be on the United States as I am making the assumption that our audience is only those who are living in the United States or one of its territories.
 <br/>

 ## Project Key Items: